Return packaging and prints for recycling

 We will happily accept discarded PLA and PETG prints for recycling.
 It is super important that the materials are separated and labeled.
-We also take back KiwiFil spools, KiwiFil boxes, KiwiFil plastic zipper bags, and desiccant packages for re-use (or recycling if they cannot be re-used).
+We also take back KiwiFil spools, KiwiFil boxes, KiwiFil plastic zipper bags, and desiccant packages for re-use (or recycling if they are too tattered to be re-used).

-You will cover the cost of shipping, and we will give you store credit that can be used at www.KiwiFil.com:
+You will cover the cost of shipping, and if you like, we will give you store credit that can be used at www.KiwiFil.com:

 - Discarded 3D prints: $1/kg